iFargle/headscale-webui/README.md

 # headscale-webui
-## This is a simple front-end for a Headscale server.
+## This is a simple front-end for a Headscale server
 #### PR's, questions, bug-fixes, feature requests are welcome!
 ---
 Allows you to do the following: